Ductinn/ctf/2021/csaw2021ctf/README.md

 <br />
 ![image](https://user-images.githubusercontent.com/87422359/133051357-b5211b7d-7eea-44a1-b9e1-7767891d97c8.png)
 <br />
-but there is a `/bin/sh` in the binary so i decide to dive into the binary and i got this
+but there is a `/bin/sh` in the binary so i decide to dig into the binary and i got this
 <br />
 ![image](https://user-images.githubusercontent.com/87422359/133052191-8987d866-8f9f-48fe-84b0-45d96c346765.png)